venoajie/MyApp/README.md

 # MyApp
+#### Provide non-hft trading platform that allowed multiple strategy in the same instrument.
+Could improve the capital efficiency and risk management

 ## Current feature list:
 - WIP.
 Will be supported for Deribit/Kraken futures/Binance/Dydx cryptocurrency exchanges.
 Others coming soon
-- works in Python 3.8
+- Tested in Python 3.8 and Ubuntu 20.04 environment
-- Provide non-hft trading platform that allowed multiple strategy in the same instrument.
-Could improve the capital efficiency and risk management

 ## Quickstart:
 - install app